mrzamin/mrzamin/README.md

 I’m a career-changer into software development.
 Most recently I’ve worked in foreign language education services (501c3 nonprofit) as a program director.
 After a few years in education, I decided to look into a fulfilling career change.
 While trying out new things I did not expect to become passionate about programming and web development, but I did, and that's what brings us to the present moment-- you visiting my GitHub!
 I feel grateful to be entering a field that will always challenge me to learn and grow.

 JavaScript is my first programming language; before learning it, I had absolutely zero knowledge about programming, software development, or computer science.
 What struck me as unique as I was first learning to code was the passionate programming community.
 The professional people I’ve been priviliged to meet both in-person and online possess a very rare commitment to lifelong learning and curiosity.
 Not only that, they are constantly honing their craft.
-I too want to experience the personal growth and joy that comes with that high level of commitment, build meaningful software, and contribute to and be part of a community as passionate as the dev community.
+I too want to experience the personal growth and joy that comes with that high level of commitment, build meaningful software, and be part of a community as passionate as the dev community.

 Anyone you speak to will tell you soberly that this field isn’t easy (on the contrary it’s extremely tough), but the rewards I mention above have been powerful motivation for me to get through the tough days.